-World Cup 2022: Which major football players are missing FIFA tournament?
+World Cup 2022: which major football players are missing FIFA tournament?

 RONALD ARAUJO (URUGUAY)

-The Barcelona centre back opted for thigh surgery in late September, saying he made the choice to go under the knife to return to 100% "as soon as possible".
-(Compiled by Hritika Sharma, Aadi Nair, Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris)
+Uruguay have gambled on the recovery of Ronald Araujo in naming the Barcelona defender in their 26-man squad after he underwent thigh surgery.
+(Compiled by Hritika Sharma, Aadi Nair, Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris and Christian Radnedge)